-(f) (1) Subject to subsection (f)(2), if the landlord fails to comply with any provision of Section 5-12-080(a) - (e), the tenant shall be awarded damages in an amount equal to two times the security deposit plus interest at a rate determined in accordance with Section 5-12-081.
+(f) (1) Subject to subsection (f)(2), if the landlord fails to comply with any provision of Section 5-12-080(a) - (e), the tenant shall be awarded damages in an amount equal to two times the security deposit plus interest at a rate determined by Section 5-12-081.
 This subsection does not preclude the tenant from recovering other damages to which he may be entitled under this chapter 5-12-081.
 Emphasis added.

 It should be argued that the reference to Section 5-12-081 is a typographical error because: